9 Key Food and Beverage Industry Trends (2022-2025)

-The worldwide smart kitchen appliances industry was worth $9.87 billion last year.
+The worldwide smart kitchen appliances industry is worth an estimated $13.18 billion.

 54% of Americans say they’re cooking more now, and 51% of those say they’ll continue to do so even after the pandemic ends.

-Chart showing Google search demand for "smart dishwasher".
+Chart showing 76% increase Google search demand for "smart dishwasher" over 5 years.

 There are also a number of other smart kitchen gadgets.

 US market size of smart kitchen appliances by product type.

 The main smart refrigerator brands are mostly the same as for traditional fridges: familiar names like LG, GE, Kenmore, Samsung, Whirlpool, Bosch, etc.

 Most smart fridges have WiFi, and many can ping your phone if the door has been left open or the water filter needs replacing.

 Some have touch screens for making notes and lists, ordering groceries, playing music and even looking inside via interior cameras.